 - 1 tablespoon gin

 - Add the sugar, salt, juniper, and peppercorns to the food processor.
-Pulse mixture 7-10 times in short spurts until mixture begins to look uniform and sandy.
-Transfer the beet mixture to a mixing bowl, add the lemon zest, dill, and tarragon, mix well with your hands.
+Pulse the mixture 7-10 times in short spurts until the mixture begins to look uniform and sandy.
+Transfer the beet mixture to a mixing bowl, add the lemon zest, dill, and tarragon, and mix well with your hands.

 - Refrigerate the weighted baking sheets for 16-18 hours.
 After that time, flip the salmon over, then reweigh it and refrigerate for another 16-18 hours.
 Open the salmon package and brush away the excess beet-salt mixture, reserving the mixture in case you find you need to continue curing the salmon for a few more hours.

 - The salmon is ready when it springs back gently when you touch it.
 If it is extremely hard, it is over-cured.
-If it is too soft, it had not cured long enough.
-Best way to know if it is ready is to cut a thin slice and taste it.
+If it is too soft, it has not been cured long enough.
+The best way to know if it is ready is to cut a thin slice and taste it.